msgSAP/ovp/AddLinkListCard.md

 #### Configure the card

 In BAS open file webapp/manifest.json and scroll down to section "sap.ovp".
-Enhance the already existing "cards : {}" entry to the following:
+Enhance the already existing "cards : {}" entry with the following:
 ```json
 "card03": {
     "model": "mainService",